 partition n.
 That which separates anything into distinct parts.

 partisan adj.
-Characterized by or exhibiting undue or unreasoning devotion to a party.
+Characterised by or exhibiting undue or unreasoning devotion to a party.

 passible adj.
 Capable of feeling of suffering.